-We have the latest and new SSS Contribution Table 2017 here so everyone including employers, employees, self-employed, voluntary members and OFWs must know the latest contribution table.
-This applies to SSS Contributions 2014, 2015, 2016 as well.
+We have the latest and new SSS Contribution Table 2018 here so everyone including employers, employees, self-employed, voluntary members and OFWs must know the latest contribution table.
+This applies to SSS Contributions 2018.

 I’ve been to the SSS office two days ago to pay the current quarter’s premiums and as usual to submit R3 reports.
 The very kind and accommodating employee reminded me about next year’s change of SSS contributions schedule.
 I asked a copy of the complete schedule for employers, employee, self-employed, OFWs and voluntary members as well.
 So here I am sharing them to everyone.